Greg-T8/Notebook/topics/tools/powershell/practical-automation-with-powershell/ch6-making-adaptable-automations/index.md

   - [Using Your Configuration Data](#using-your-configuration-data)
   - [6.3.3 - Storing Your Configuration Data](#633---storing-your-configuration-data)

+## Creating the Server Config PowerShell Module Scaffold
 The author provides a nice template for creating modules.
-This script creates a module structure with blank files.
+This script creates a blank module structure.
 ```powershell
 Function New-ModuleTemplate {
     [CmdletBinding()]